srinath29/UltimateAnalyticsBenchmark/README.md

 ##Generating list
 Using numpy to generate a very large list of random floats

-*The folwing functions are ran several times and score is calculated*
+*The folwing functions are run several times and score is calculated*

 ##Sorting the List
 Using self implemented quicksort to sort.